gmc-code/PC-Python/docs/turtle/turtle_star_progressions.rst

                 .. tab-item:: Q1

-                    Modify the code above to draw a rectangle of 80 by 150 at (-80, -150).
+                    Complete the code to draw a star with diagonals of 120 at (20, 30), by replacing the XXXs.

                     .. code-block:: python